StevenBlack/intl/readme.md

 ### `SYS(3005, nLocaleID)`

-SYS(3005) sets the Locale ID, used by ole automation and ole controls.
+`SYS(3005)` sets the Locale ID, used by ole automation and ole controls.
-Here are the locales in vfp:
+Here are the locales in VFP:

 | nLocaleID | Language |
 | --------- | ----- |